Security Tools

 Yes — use the Export (Backup JSON) function to download your encrypted vault file, then Import it on another device.
 The encrypted JSON file contains no plaintext credentials.

-PBKDF2 is a key‑stretching algorithm that runs your master key through SHA‑256 hashing 100,000 times.
-This makes brute‑forcing the master key computationally expensive — an attacker testing 1 billion guesses per second would need 100,000x more time.
+PBKDF2 is a key-stretching algorithm that runs your master key through SHA-256 hashing 100,000 times.
+This makes brute-forcing the master key computationally expensive — an attacker testing 1 billion guesses per second needs 100,000x more time per guess.

 Copied!